Brad331/DynamiQ/README.md

 Once your Windows volume is maxed out, keep pressing the volume up button on your keyboard to boost the gain.

-You can use Equalizer APO's Editor.exe to change the bass crossover frequency in DynamiQ.txt.
+You can use Equalizer APO's Editor.exe to change the bass crossover frequency in BassComp.txt.
 I have it set at 120Hz, which is the point  in my equalizer setting below which bass starts to go up dramatically.

 ![alt text](https://bradshacks.com/wp-content/uploads/2018/10/Include-DynamiQ.png)